UNA.TEN – Challenge

 Food supply chain

 How to avoid food waste on the field level due to supply chain disruption?

 A protracted pandemic crisis could quickly put a strain on the food supply chains, a complex web of interactions involving farmers, agricultural inputs, processing plants, shipping, retailers and more.
 This disruption could generate on the one hand food shortage in urban areas where the food supply chain is more complex, and on the other hand enormous food waste in those agricultural areas that are completely dependent on urban consumption and foreign labor force.

 How to apply?

-Join a ten-day cross-european design process to develop solutions to address real challenges related to the COVID-19 emergency.
-The challenge is open for all those motivated to tackle the challenges COVID-19 brings us.
-Your field can be anything, we will build multidisciplinary teams to work together for a common goal.
+A ten-day cross-european design process to develop solutions to address real challenges related to the COVID-19 emergency.
+The challenge was open for all those motivated to tackle the challenges COVID-19 brings us.
+Field of study could have been be anything, we built multidisciplinary teams to work together for a common goal.

-Programme consists of five international events and daily working sessions online with the team.
+Programme consisted of five international events and daily working sessions online with the team.

 UNA.TEN involves five European universities as a part of UNA Europa collaboration project.
-The process lasts for ten days and puts a strong emphasis on early ideation and fast prototyping in order to compress the time necessary to select and validate the solution concept by testing it with users and relevant stakeholders.
-The process entails several events aimed at gathering the international network.
+The process lasted for ten days and put a strong emphasis on early ideation and fast prototyping in order to compress the time necessary to select and validate the solution concept by testing it with users and relevant stakeholders.
+The process entailed several events aimed at gathering the international network.